French AS/A Level

 This course will build on your existing GCSE knowledge of French – all the skills, vocabulary and structures you have already learned form the foundation for the two available qualifications: AS standalone (1 year course) and A level (2 year linear course).
 In this course you will engage in a wide range of activities and skills in lessons which will be delivered by native speakers.
 You will become confident in the use of tenses and complex grammatical structures.
 You will broaden your vocabulary rapidly and will develop new skills such as translating.
-You will also increase your knowledge and understanding of aspects of the society, the culture and history of France.
+You will also increase your knowledge and understanding of aspects of the French society, culture and the culture of the Francophone world.
 It will also help to develop your critical thinking skills and you will learn to express your own ideas and opinions in both written and spoken French.

-Entry requirements: Grade B in French or equivalent foreign qualification.
+Entry requirements: Grade 6 in French or equivalent foreign qualification.

-Course assessment: A level: listening, reading and writing papers and oral exams.
+Course assessment: Listening, reading and writing papers and oral exams.